-In December 2016, the Company entered into a secured loan agreement with Bank HapoalimLtd (the "Bank Loan").
-Pursuant to the BankLoan the Company borrowed \$26 million initially and secured a credit line for an additional \$24 million (the "Credit Line").
+In December 2016, the Company entered into a secured loan agreement with Bank Hapoalim Ltd (the "Bank Loan").
+Pursuant to the Bank Loan, the Company borrowed \$26 million initially and secured a credit line with similar terms for an additional \$24 million (the "Credit Line").
 The Bank Loan will mature in December 2023 and is payable in equal consecutive quarterly principal installments of principal and accrued interest.
 The repayment of the Bank Loan was secured by a first priority lien in the name of the lender on all of the Company's rights to its new headquarters property in Rehovot, Israel and it contains certain subjective acceleration clauses.
 The Bank Loan bears interest at the rate of LIBOR plus 3.35%.
-As of December 31, 2016, the Company had not utilized the Credit Line.
+During December 2017, the Company borrowed \$10 million under the Credit Line.